feklee/usb-trackpoint/README.md

 As mouse buttons I used switches from an old Logitech mouse.

-For cycling the RGB LED, I use a decade counter.
+For cycling the RGB LED, a decade counter is used.
 This is primarily for
 practise: I have never worked with a decade counter before.

+![Photos of circuit, front and back][4]

 Arduino code